chhavi0610/insta-lite/README.md

 # Insta Lite

-Insta Lite is a simple Instagram-style application built as part of the **TRUEiGTECH Software Engineer Task Round**.
-The project demonstrates backend API development, database design, authentication, and basic frontend integration.
+Insta Lite is a simple Instagram-style application.The project demonstrates backend API development, database design, authentication, and basic frontend integration.

-###HOW TO RUN
+##HOW TO RUN
 1. Clone the Repository
 2. Open the Terminal
 3. Go to the path: instagram-backend